w3c/wai-selecting-eval-tools/content/index.md

 ### Complexity and Size of the Web Content

 Some complex sites could have a lot of multimedia content.
-Other complex sites could use advanced technologies such as SMIL or MathML.
+Other complex sites could use specialist technologies such as MathML.
 Specialized evaluation tools may be critical for these websites.

 ### Skills and Knowledge of the Web Developers

-Select the tool commensurate to team’s skills.
+Select the tool commensurate to team's skills.
 Some evaluation tools require users to have more knowledge of accessibility or code.
 Some tools also help to increase accessibility or code knowledge.